Stress tests are performed with the use of a Nuclear Medicine scan.

-A nuclear stress test usually involves taking two sets of images of your heart — one set during an exercise stress test while you're exercising on a treadmill, or with medication that stresses your heart, and another while you're at rest.
+A nuclear stress test usually involves taking two sets of images of your heart — one set during an exercise stress test while you’re exercising on a treadmill or stationary bike, or with medication that stresses your heart, and another while you’re at rest.
 A nuclear stress test is used to gather information about how well your heart works during physical activity and at rest.

-An isotope is special ordered for your test.
-If you need to reschedule your appointment please call us 24 hours in advance.
-This will avoid you incurring a costs for the isotope.
+An isotope is an injectable medication special ordered for your test.
+If you need to reschedule your appointment, please call us 24 hours in advance.
+This will avoid you incurring a cost for the isotope.